-The procedure for both the long and short stimulus duration range were identical and was based on the temporal bisection task used in Experiment 1.
+The procedure for both the long and short stimulus duration range was identical and was based on the temporal bisection task used in Experiment 1.
 Participants were first taught to distinguish between the respective short and long time duration using a pink oval in a learning phase.
-For the first eight trials the pink oval was presented in a fixed sequence (i.e., short, long, short, long, etc.) followed by a further eight trials in which the pink oval randomly appeared for either the short or long duration.
+For the first eight trials, the pink oval was presented in a fixed sequence (i.e., short, long, short, and long) followed by a further eight trials in which the pink oval randomly appeared for either the short or long duration.
 Therefore, during the learning phase, the pink oval was presented a total of 16 times, eight of which demonstrated the short time duration and eight demonstrating the long duration.
-During the learning phase participants received feedback as to whether their response was correct; YES was presented in the middle of the screen in green ink if the participant correctly identified the stimulus as either short or long whereas NO appeared in red if their response was incorrect.
-Feedback was presented for 1000ms immediately after the participant responded.
+During the learning phase, participants received feedback as to whether their response was correct; YES was presented in the middle of the screen in green ink if the participant correctly identified the stimulus as either short or long whereas NO appeared in red if their response was incorrect.
+Feedback was presented for 1,000 ms immediately after the participant responded.

-In the testing phase, angry and neutral facial expressions were presented for either of the two previously learnt durations (200/400ms and 800/1600ms) or an intermediate duration (300/600ms, 400/800ms, 500/1000ms, 600/1200ms and

-700/1400ms).
-Participants were presented with an action instruction of either pull, push, or no action; the action instruction was presented for one second.
+In the testing phase, angry and neutral facial expressions were presented for either of the two previously learned durations (200/400 and 800/1,600 ms) or an intermediate duration (300/600, 400/800, 500/1,000, 600/1,200, and 700/1,400 ms).
+Participants were presented with an action instruction of either pull, push, or no action; the action instruction was presented for 1s.
 After the action instruction, a facial expression displaying either an angry or neutral expression was presented for one of the stimulus durations.
-Following the presentation of the facial expression a fixation cross was presented for three and a half seconds during which participants had to either pull or push the computer joystick or produce no action.
+Following the presentation of the facial expression, a fixation cross was presented for three and a half seconds during which participants had to either pull or push the computer joystick or produce no action.
 Finally, participants were tasked with judging whether the presented facial stimulus was shown for a duration closer to either the short or long time duration which they had learnt in the learning phase; there was no time limit for participants to make this response.
-There was an inter-trial interval of 500ms throughout the Experiment.
+There was an intertrial interval of 500 ms throughout the experiment.

-In total each participant completed 504 trials derived from 8 presentations of each facial expression across each time duration [7] and action preparation condition [3] separated into six blocks of 84 trials.
+In total, each participant completed 504 trials derived from eight presentations of each facial expression across each time duration (7) and action preparation condition (3) separated into six blocks of 84 trials.
 Trials were randomly presented across the six blocks of trials.